theomails/progressive/README.md

 Some interesting facts about the library:
 - The whole library is essentially a single core class
-- This page constitutes the entire documentation you need to read
+- This page probably constitutes the entire documentation you need to read!

 Scroll to the bottom to see a few `PComponent`s in action.